Journey of Hope

 As we embrace our mission to eradicate homelessness in whatever form it presents itself, Journey of Hope Grief Support Center is an opportunity to live out our mission by providing an emotional home for those in need.
 Beginning in March, Grace Avenue will host grief group support sessions from Journey of Hope to children, adolescents, and their parents or adult caregivers who have lost a loved one to death.

 To learn more about Journey of Hope, visit www.jogriefsupport.org.
-To sign up for the training you can CLICK HERE to register by January 16, 2017.
-Contact Lauren Dugger at firstname.lastname@example.org or 214/693-1177 if you have any questions about this program or how you can become involved.
+Contact Lauren Dugger at email@example.com or 214/693-1177 if you have any questions about this program or how you can become involved.

 Beginning Weekly Meetings in 2017 (Date TBD)